mysrcs/wruby/posts/netlify-urls.md

 Hopefully this helps others trying to dynamically redirect their domains without the headache.

-## Refs

-1. I normally set this up through Github / git hosting
+[^1]: I normally set this up through Github / git hosting